Bayesian test of normality versus a Dirichlet process mixture alternative: Proofs

-\begin{proof}[of Theorem~\ref{thm:bpv}] Here integrals shall be carried out in the form of exterior products of differentials, which we denote as $(d\mu)$, etc. Use of exterior products leads to simpler change of variable formulas than those offered by traditional Jacobians.
-These techniques can be found in \citet[][Chap.~2]{muirhead1982}.
+\begin{proof}[Proof of Theorem~\ref{thm:bpv}] Here integrals shall be carried out in the form of exterior products of differentials, which we denote as $(d\mu)$, etc. Use of exterior products leads to simpler change of variable formulas than those offered by traditional Jacobians.
+The changes of variable used below, and the corresponding exterior products, can be found in \citet[][Chap.~2]{muirhead2005aspects}.